 Digital arrangements for checking overseas nationals’ right to work in the UK will remain in place until 5 April 2022, a recruitment body has indicated.

-Organisations had been preparing for the return of physical right-to-work checks from 1 September 2021, but the Recruitment and Employment Confederation (REC) said it had been told by the Home Office that the temporary adjustments to allow digital checks to take place during the pandemic would remain until next year.
+Organisations had been preparing for the return of physical right-to-work checks from 1 September 2021, but the Recruitment and Employment Confederation (REC) said it had been told by the Home Office that the temporary adjustments to allow digital right to work checks to take place during the pandemic would remain until next year.

 In a letter to immigration compliance and justice minister Chris Philp, the REC said reverting back to physical checks on 1 September would be a step backwards and “counterproductive”, particularly when many sectors are facing staff shortages.